Joe Flacco: Denver Broncos

-On February 13, 2019, the Ravens agreed to trade Flacco to the Denver Broncos in exchange for their fourth-round pick in the 2019 NFL Draft.
+On February 13, 2019, the Ravens agreed to trade Flacco to the Denver Broncos in exchange for their fourth-round pick in the 2019 NFL draft.
 The deal became official on March 13, 2019.

-In his Broncos debut, Flacco threw for 268 yards and a touchdown in a 24-16 road loss to the Oakland Raiders.
-Flacco made his debut at Empower Field at Mile High in Week 2 against the Chicago Bears.
+In his Broncos debut, Flacco threw for 268 yards and a touchdown in a 24–16 road loss to the Raiders.
+Flacco made his debut at Empower Field at Mile High in Week 2 against the Bears.
 In the game, Flacco threw for 292 yards, one touchdown, and one interception as the Broncos lost 16–14.
 With 31 seconds left in the game, Flacco threw a seven-yard touchdown pass and a two-point conversion, both to wide receiver Emmanuel Sanders to take a 14–13 lead.
 However, the Bears quickly drove down the field and Eddy Piñeiro kicked a 53-yard game winning field goal, spoiling Flacco's home debut.
-In Week 4 against the Jacksonville Jaguars, Flacco threw for 303 yards, three touchdowns, and one interception in the 26–24 loss.
-In Week 5 against the Los Angeles Chargers, Flacco threw for 182 yards, one touchdown, and one interception as the Broncos won their first game of the season by a score of 20–13.
-In Week 7 against the Kansas City Chiefs, Flacco threw for 213 yards.
+In Week 4 against the Jaguars, Flacco threw for 303 yards, three touchdowns, and one interception in the 26–24 loss.
+In Week 5 against the Chargers, Flacco threw for 182 yards, one touchdown, and one interception as the Broncos won their first game of the season by a score of 20–13.
+In Week 7 against the Chiefs, Flacco threw for 213 yards.
 During the game, Flacco was sacked a career high nine times in a single game.
-In a Week 8 loss to the Indianapolis Colts, Flacco threw for 174 yards in the 15-13 loss.
+In a Week 8 loss to the Colts, Flacco threw for 174 yards in the 15–13 loss.
 In the game, he suffered a neck injury which prematurely ended his season.
 Flacco finished the 2019 season posting 1,822 passing yards, six touchdowns, five interceptions, and an 85.1 passer rating in eight games.

 On March 19, 2020, the Broncos released Flacco with a failed physical designation.
 He underwent neck surgery in April 2020.